 This is new display is a change from the Vive Pro 1.0, which has OLED screens.

 The field of view on the headset is 120 degrees horizontal, 90 degrees vertical, and 150 degrees diagonal.
 This makes the field of view on the headset amongst the largest in virtual reality.

 The Vive Pro 2 features dual passthrough cameras for seeing your environment.

 The Vive Pro 2 features agranular IPD adjustment on the display.
 You can adjust the view between 58 and 72 millimeters.

 The refresh rate on the headset is 120 Hz.
 This is equal to the Oculus Quest 2 after its most recent software update.

-You can also set the Vive Pro 2 at 90 Hz refresh rate for computers who is not high end.
+You can also set the Vive Pro 2 at a 90 Hz refresh rate for computers that is not high-end.